yurii-sushkov/wolf3d/README.md

   sh compile-linux.sh

-  Then run binary with arguments.
+  Then you can run binary with arguments.

   Example: ./wolf3d maps/02